-The City continues to serve as an active member of the Collin County Homeless Coalition (CCHC).
+The City is listed as a general member, as well as an Advisory Council member on the Collin County Homeless Coalition's (CCHC) website as of June 26, 2023.
 The City of Plano has a special connection to the CCHC as it started the organization in 2004 and financially assisted the organization in obtaining its 501(c)3 in 2017.
+Monthly, the city staff attend CCHC meeting, and though the City of Plano has not been called to act in its role as Advisory Council member, it is available should the Council be convened.
 The City also serves on the Independent Review Committee of the Continuum of Care and as a member of the Collin County Social Services Association.
 Active participation in these organizations enables the City to collaborate with service providers to help deliver a comprehensive system of care.